felipefialho/coding-style/README.md

 <a name="html-base"></a>
 ### 2.5.
 Base Code

-The following code is a HTML base for faster start the projects
+The following code is a HTML base for faster start the projects.

 ```html
 <!DOCTYPE html>